VIVEKA05/Wild-Animal-Detection-and-Alert-System-using-computer-vision/README.md

-## 🦁 AI-Based Wild Animal Detection and Repellent System
+# 🦁 AI-Based Wild Animal Detection and Alert System

+## Overview

-An AI-powered computer vision project that detects wild animals in real time using a USB camera.
-Once an animal is identified, the system can trigger an appropriate warning sound to help deter the animal and reduce human-wildlife conflicts.
+An AI-powered wildlife monitoring system that detects wild animals in real time using a USB camera and immediately sends **WhatsApp alerts** using **Twilio**.
+The system is designed to help reduce human-wildlife conflicts by notifying users as soon as a dangerous animal is detected.

-The current version runs on a laptop using a USB camera and can detect:
+The current version runs on a laptop with a USB camera and uses a deep learning model for real-time image classification.

+### Currently Supported Animals

 * 🐘 Elephant
 * 🐗 Wild Boar
 * 🐅 Tiger

-The detection model is built using Python, OpenCV, and TensorFlow, providing real-time image classification from live video.

 ---

-## Features
+# ✨ Features

-* ✅ Real-time animal detection
+* 🎥 Real-time animal detection using a USB camera
-* ✅ Live video processing using USB Camera
-* ✅ AI image classification
+* 🤖 AI-powered image classification with TensorFlow/Keras
-* ✅ Detects Elephant, Wild Boar, and Tiger
+* 📱 Instant WhatsApp notifications using Twilio
-* ✅ Displays prediction confidence
+* 📊 Live confidence score display
-* ✅ Ready for future hardware integration
+* 💻 Laptop-based implementation
+* ⚡ Real-time video processing with OpenCV
+* 🔄 Easy to extend with additional animal classes

 ---

-## Current Hardware

-* Laptop
-* USB Camera

----

-## Software Used
+# 🛠️ Technologies Used

 * Python
 * OpenCV
 * TensorFlow / Keras
 * NumPy
+* Twilio WhatsApp API

 ---

-## Future Improvements

-This project will be expanded into a complete embedded wildlife protection system.

-Planned upgrades include:

-* 🍓 Raspberry Pi for standalone operation
-* 🔊 Bluetooth Speaker for wireless warning sounds
-* ⚙ Servo Motor to automatically rotate the camera toward detected animals
-* 📡 Wireless communication
-* 🌙 Night vision camera support
-* 🌧 Weatherproof outdoor enclosure
+# 📷 Current Hardware

-* ☀ Solar-powered operation
+* Laptop
-* 📱 Mobile application for monitoring
-* ☁ Cloud logging and analytics
-* 📍 GPS location tracking
-* 📷 Multiple camera support
-* 🎯 YOLO-based object detection for improved accuracy
-* 🔔 SMS/Email alerts when animals are detected
+* USB Camera

 ---

-## Applications

-* Agricultural farms
-* Forest boundary monitoring
-* Wildlife conservation
-* Human-animal conflict prevention
-* Village protection systems
-* Smart surveillance

----

-## Project Workflow
+# 📲 Alert Workflow

 ```text
 USB Camera